Russian gas purchases must be made through Europe against payment in rubles from this Friday

 The deadline was set by Vladimir Putin.
 Europeans say it’s blackmail

 Reuters – European buyers of Russian gas must start this Friday (1/4) to pay in rubles to purchase the product.
-Russian President Vladimir Putin played one of his biggest cards on Thursday, demanding that European energy buyers start paying in rubles from Friday on pain of suspending existing contracts.
+Russian President Vladimir Putin played one of his biggest cards on Thursday, demanding that European energy buyers start paying in rubles from this Friday on pain of suspension of existing contracts.

 Russia will respond to European Union sanctions, a senior Russian Foreign Ministry official said on Friday.